 Channel 5 is moving forward with their push into scripted drama.
-Fresh off of ordered four-part drama Cold Call and acquiring the Adrian Dunbar fronted Blood, the VIMN backed broadcaster has green-lit Clink, 15 Days and a new feature-length murder mystery.
+Fresh off of ordering four-part drama Cold Call and acquiring the Adrian Dunbar fronted Blood, the VIMN backed broadcaster has green-lit Clink, 15 Days and a new feature-length murder mystery.

 Clink – which will air on 5Star – is a ten-part drama set in a female prison.
 It is designed to appeal to a younger audience, fitting the target demographic of 5Star rather than the main channel.
 LA Productions are producing, with the indie’s Colin McKeown serving as the executive producer.
 It was commissioned by Commissioning Executive Sebastian Cardwell.